menandmice/micetro_docs/guides/admin-manual/admin_script_name_validation_policy.rst

 Script Name Validation Policy
 =============================
-Script name fields are used when adding or editing events and configuring default subnet monitoring.
+Script name fields are in scheduled event scripts, change event scripts, subnet monitoring event scripts, and report results scripts.
+They are used when adding or editing events, configuring default subnet monitoring, and scheduling reports.

 You can view script names under :guilabel:`Event Hooks` on the :guilabel:`Configuration` tab of the **Admin** page.

-The script name field is also located in the :guilabel:`Schedule` dialog for report definitions on the **Reports** page.
+For reports, the script name is added in the :guilabel:`Schedule` dialog for report definitions on the **Reports** page.

-Since version 10.5.5, significant changes have been made to the validation of script name fields for scheduled scripts, change event scripts, subnet monitoring scripts, and report results scripts.

 Storing scripts
 ---------------